Creole House: Preservation

 In 1973, the Creole House was listed on the National Register of Historic Places; it was the fourth Randolph County property to gain this distinction.
 The house qualified for inclusion on the Register because of its colonial architecture, as it is the only known original house of its type remaining in Illinois.
 By that time, it was no longer a residence; although vacant, it was owned by the Randolph County Historical Society, which was in the process of restoring it.
 One year after it was added to the National Register, much of Prairie du Rocher and the surrounding portions of the American Bottom were designated a historic district, the French Colonial Historic District, and listed on the National Register.
 Although the district included sites as varied as the remains of old Kaskaskia, the site of Fort de Chartres, and archaeological sites such as the historic Kolmer Site and the prehistoric Modoc Rock Shelter, the Creole House was deemed one of the district's core components.
 By designating the area a historic district, Illinois historic preservation officials hoped to highlight the significance of places such as the Creole House because of their connection to the strong French influence on the region.
-The house remains in use by the historical society, which hosts historical events at the property.
+The house is still owned and used by the Randolph Historical Society, and periodically hosts historical events at the property.